 Extraordinary general meetings shall be held as and when requested by the Board of Directors or by the auditor.
 Moreover, extraordinary general meetings shall be convened within two weeks when requested in writing for the purpose of transacting specific business by shareholders holding at least 5% of the share capital.

 Any questions by shareholders to the agenda and other documents for the purpose of the general meeting shall be received by the Company not later than one week before the date of the general meeting.

-All general meetings shall be convened by giving not more than five weeks' and not less than three weeks' notice in one or more nationwide daily newspapers.
-General meetings shall also be convened by written notice to shareholders recorded in the register of shareholders who have so requested and by announcement in the computer information system of the Danish Business Authority.
-At the same time, the notice convening the general meeting will be published on the Company's website www.coloplast.com.
+All general meetings shall be convened by giving not more than five weeks’ and not less than three weeks’ notice on the Company’s website, www.coloplast.com, and electronically by email to all shareholders recorded in the register of shareholders who have so requested by registering an email address with the Company.

 - The notice convening the general meeting.

 - The total number of shares and voting rights as at the date the general meeting is convened, including the total number for each share class.

 - The documents to be presented at the general meeting, including, for the annual general meeting, the latest audited annual report.

 - Forms to be used for voting by proxy or voting by correspondence.

 The agenda of the annual general meeting shall include the following business:

 1. To receive the report of the Board of Directors on the activities of the Company during the past financial year.